GabrielMajeri/uefi-cpp/README.md

 This wrapper for the UEFI specification is licensed under a permissive MIT license.
 See [LICENSE](LICENSE) for more information.

 # Contributions
 Anyone is welcome to contribute to this project.
-Please try to adhere to modern C++ features and avoid C-style hacks.
+Please try to adhere to modern C++ coding style & guidelines and avoid C-style hacks.
 Use the **Issues** tab to submit bugs or feature requests, or submit improved code as **Pull requests**.